rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Gandi-Readme.md

 ## Using the Plugin

 There are two parameter sets you can use with this plugin.
-One is intended for Windows OSes while the other is intended for non-Windows until PowerShell Core fixes [this issue](https://github.com/PowerShell/PowerShell/issues/1654).
-The non-Windows API Key parameter is called `GandiTokenInsecure` because the issue prevents PowerShell from encrypting/decrypting SecureString and PSCredential objects.
+One requires being on Windows or any OS with PowerShell 6.2 or later due to a previous PowerShell [bug](https://github.com/PowerShell/PowerShell/issues/1654).
+The other can be used from any OS.

-### Windows
+### Windows or PS 6.2+

 ```powershell
 $token = Read-Host "Gandi Token" -AsSecureString